Best Agentic AI Companies in 2026

 - Engineering depth — median tenure, vetting standards, founder involvement in technical decisions

-- Framework fluency — documented use of LangGraph, CrewAI, AutoGen, evaluation tooling
+- Framework fluency — documented use of LangGraph, MCP, RAG, CrewAI, AutoGen, and evaluation tooling

 - Delivery model — embedded staff aug, fixed-bid, or platform-led; pick the model that matches your build vs. buy posture